dyozie/pivotal-hd-docs/content/getting-started/hive/hive-tables.md

 ##Cleaning up the Environment ##

-In case you want to drop all the tables and start afresh, you can execute this following queries from Hive Cli.
-These will drop all the tables.
+In case you want to drop all the tables and start fresh, you can execute this following queries from Hive Cli.
+Issue the following commands will drop all the tables.

 ```bash
 DROP TABLE IF EXISTS retail_demo.order_lineitems_hive;